Jump to content

 Entry requirements:

-• Attending state school or college, or have done within the past two years, minimum Grade C / 4 in GCSE Maths is desirable but not essential, and
+• Attending state school or college, or have done so within the past two years, minimum Grade C / 4 in GCSE Maths is desirable but not essential, and

 • Not planning on attending university, and